 My husband has expressed that one of the hardest things for him about being away is feeling out of the loop with all the little things that go along with family life, from baseball game scores to grades.
 My kids also like feeling that he knows what is going on in their lives as much as possible.

 Interrupt the daily routine with a treat now and then for yourself or for your kids, even if it’s something as simple as stopping at the park, going out for ice cream, or renting a movie and staying up later than normal.

 It’s the unexpected moments here and there that can lift all of your spirits.
 When I’m focused on cheering up my kids, I don’t focus on how much I am missing my hubby.

 You need your church family and others’ help, whether you believe it right now or not.
 Don’t shut off your support system.
 People often truly wish to help in a practical way, but aren’t sure how.
 If someone asks you, “How can I help?”…be specific.

 But be mindful.

 On the other hand, there is something called “caregiver fatigue.”
 I’ve been careful to try not to tap people too often and save favors for the big things, so they don’t get tired of hearing from me or think I only reach out when I need something.
-I probably err on the side of not asking enough, however!
+Honestly, I probably err on the side of not asking enough!
 I also try to make a point of being the helper as often as I can.

-I would love to hear your ideas for how you help your military family through deployments and separations.
+I’d love to hear your ideas for how you help your military family through deployments and separations.
 How are you doing?

 For more content like this, get my book, You Are Not Alone: Encouragement for the Heart of a Military Spouse.